ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/haproxy-flavour/README.md

 * Rate limits.

 ## Prerequisites
+> ⚠️ Only Ubuntu version 24 and 22 supported due to constrains imposed by [dependencies](#dependencies).

+> 💡 A VM plan with at least 8GB of RAM is recommended for successful setup and stable operation.

 * Install [git](https://git-scm.com/downloads) (version 2.0 or higher )
 * Install [python](https://www.python.org/downloads) (version 3.9 or higher)